 While the industry goes from high budget to low budget, let’s get over with all these cheap transitory phase tactics to try to get a quality that is beyond the money spent.
 These jump the boundaries of ethics in most cases.

-So here’s the new reality.
+So here’s a new reality.
 The client’s media mix has shifted drastically from conventional to digital, with an increasing focus on the latter.
-Shelf life of productions has been thrashed from months, or a year in many cases to weeks.
-Clients want more in terms of quantity to stay vibrant and fresh and less in terms of quality, while tightening their budgets.
+The shelf life of productions has been thrashed from months, or a year in many cases to weeks.
+Clients want more in terms of quantity to stay vibrant and fresh and less in terms of quality while tightening their budgets.
 The production budgets, hence, have shrunk manifold.
-The agencies have lost sight to what used to be their reason to exist once upon a time, i.e. the communication that keeps a brand cohesive and closely tied to its core.
+The agencies have lost sight of what used to be their reason to exist once upon a time, i.e. the communication that keeps a brand cohesive and closely tied to its core.
 The clients are increasingly ignoring the fact that ideation of tactical campaigns done by various partners, will at best be loosely tied together, and will only temporarily solve sales problems.
 And soon they might face a cohesion problem, where competing brands will increasingly become generic.
-The clients, not understanding the equilibrium between cost and quality, are resorting to short sighted cost cutting methods that would turn the production houses into generic production coordination shops.
+The clients, not understanding the equilibrium between cost and quality, are resorting to short-sighted cost-cutting methods that would turn the production houses into generic production coordination shops.
 And to add insult to injury, we are going through a depressed economic phase, which might last for years.

 Yet an alternate theory suggests otherwise.